|

 The Lone Star flag was directly inspired by the pentagram flown by an earlier group of American-born Freemasons who led a rebellion against Mexico and founded the short-lived "Republic of West Florida":

-The Republic maintained its independence only 74 days, till President Madison (himself a Mason) annexed it into the Louisiana Territory.
-But its banner lived on as the that inspired a well-known Civil War marching song and was often flown as an unofficial flag of the Confederacy.
+The Republic maintained its independence only 74 days, till President James Madison (himself a Mason) annexed it into the Louisiana Territory.
+But its banner lived on as the "Bonnie Blue Flag" celebrated in a well-known Civil War marching song, and was often flown as an unofficial flag of the Confederacy.

 "America" |